 Please take it in stride and move with the wind.
 Cultural differences and habits also play a crucial role.

-Educators are provided with complimentary housing as part of their contracts.
-But, if you leave the job or are fired, they will revoke all your privileges.
+Educators receive complimentary housing as part of their contracts.
+But if you leave the job or are fired, they will revoke all your privileges.

 Getting a new job and housing is challenging in that situation.
 It would be best if you had money and time for that.
 If you don’t speak Mandarin or can’t find reliable references, things will become worse.